smaranjitghose/img_ai_app_boilerplate/README.md

 __NOTE: For now we are exclusively focused on image classification models built using tensorflow/pytorch.
 Later we would expand to models dealing with text,speech data as well as training using MXNet or a julia environment__

 - I assume you have Python(with Anaconda) installed in your operating system and set to path.
 If not, please visit [this](https://docs.anaconda.com/anaconda/install/)
-- Now, that being done, please clone this repository for your local system and use this as template repo on your GitHub
+- Now, that being done, please clone this repository for your local system and use this as the template repo on your GitHub
 - After cloning the repo, move inside the repo

 ```cd ai_img_app_boilerplate ```